ako/CsvServices/readme.md

 ### Tips

 * It helps if you create a public key attribute for every entity, which can be used in associations.
 For example, the Orders entity has a OrderId attribute.

+### Todo

+* Add configuration to specify which modules/entities should have csv endpoints
+* Enable use of /csv path in sandboxes